sauraabh007/Provar-Hands-on-Project/README.md

   4. Place the LWC on opportunity page

 Key points:
-  1. Used fetch as it is a weather api performs better saving time for backend call
+  1. Used fetch method in JS for calling weather api because system would perform better saving time for backend call when using callback or @wire